bethsmith0623/SEI-CC_4/work/w10/d5/01-event-handling-in-react/event-handling-in-react.md

 <details>
 	<summary>Where do we need to write the code to call that method?</summary>
 <p><strong>
-From within the component that owns the state that being updated
+From within the component that owns the state that's being updated
 </strong></p>
 </details>